codeadamca/_readme/index.markdown

 2. Repository descriptions are one short sentence using sentence case.
 3. Repository should be assigned all relevant topics.
 4. Prefix forked repositores with `forked-`.
 For example `forked-brickmmo-core`.
+5. Always include a `.gitignore` file.
+The file should at least ignore `.DS_Store` files.

 ## README.md Files

-When creating README.md files your your GitHub repositories follow these guidelines:
+When creating README.md files for your GitHub repositories, follow these guidelines:

-1. Use one tic for inline code and three tics for coding blocks.
+1. Use one \` tic for inline code and three tics for coding blocks.
 2. Each READEME.md should use a main title using # and sub-titles when appropriate using ##.